bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/unauthorized_access_to_services/template.md

-# Code Execution No CAN Bus Pivot
+# Unauthorized Access To Services

 ## Overview